 What are the team benefits?

-The SCSO offers a comprehensive health insurance plan to full-time employees as well as plans that are available to eligible dependents.
-Full-time employees also have the choice of three dental plans for themselves and eligible dependents.
+The SCSO offers comprehensive health insurance plans to full-time employees as well as plans that are available to eligible dependents.
+Full-time employees also have the choice of three dental plans for themselves and eligible dependents as well as opt to purchase vision coverage.

 Paid Time Off and Holidays

 The Sheriff’s Office personal time off program is a combination of sick and vacation leave.
-Full-time employees accrue two days of leave per month, for a total of 24 days per year.
-The amount of leave accrued per month by the employee increases over time based on the length of service with the agency.
+Full-time employees accrue 200 hours per year.
+The amount of leave accrued by the employee increases over time based on the length of service with the agency.
 Additionally, full-time employees receive 10 paid holidays, including a paid day off for the employee’s birthday.

 Full-time employees can take advantage of an educational assistance program that allows them to continue their education for job-related or career development training.
 The program provides a $1,500 annual allowance, offered on a reimbursement basis, for college degree classes, certification programs, or skill enhancement programs or workshops.